ChelseaHarrisW/Diamond-Store-CRM-fun/README.md

 To accept my challange:

 After you have cloned down the project, create a new branch, and get to work.
-If you have Questions, or Want to show me your finihed product you can email me.
+If you have Questions, or Want to show me your version of the product you can email me.

 #HappyCoding